 I couldn’t sleep even when I had a chance.
 I had to watch her sleep, I was feeding every 2 hours and that was hard to get used to.
 Antz was doing 80% of diaper duty.
 The nurses were impressed by our record keeping and how organized we were *not surprised, we rule!* This book was really incredible at helping us keep track of her feedings and her diapers.

-The first day/night Liv gave us 8 merconium poops which is super.
+The first day/night Liv gave us 8 meconium poops which is super.
 Nicolette came to visit us the next day and brought Olivia lovely yellow daisies and a balloon.

 So while she was in the nursery we went to the hospital cafeteria and I *after 10 long months* devoured some crappy store-bought California rolls 🙂 Thursday morning Dr Teng came by to check on me.
 She said I did an amazing job and I would see her for a follow up in 6 weeks.
 Then Dr Wang came by to check Olivia.
 She is super nice, I am so glad we switched because she is great!
-Friday we were discharged and we took Olivia home around 2pm.
+Friday we were given the okay to leave so we took Olivia home around 2pm.